HC-Guo/UniPaser/README.md

 # UniParser pytorch
-This is an unofficial pytorch implement for paper:
-'UniParser: A Unified Log Parser for Heterogeneous Log Data'
+unofficial pytorch implement for UniParser: A Unified Log Parser for Heterogeneous Log Data (WWW 2022)

 If you feel helpful for your work, please leave your Stars.
 ### Code organization: